peggyscshu/Analysis-on-membrane-labeled-cell/README.md

 #Feedback
 1. Made changes to the layout templates or some other part of the code?
 Fork this repository, make your changes, and send a pull request.
 2. Do these codes help on your research?
 Please cite as the follows.
-Skin cells undergo XXXXXXX.
+Skin cells undergo asynthetic fission to support expanding body surfaces in zebrafish.
 KY Chan, CCS Yan, HY Roan, SC Hsu, CD Hsiao, CP Hsu, CH Chen.